Charlotte Jackson: Biography

-Personal life

 She is married to former Fulham, Sunderland and Wales manager Chris Coleman.
 She announced in June 2014 that they were expecting their first child and a son arrived on 22 December, followed by a daughter in 2016.

-Andy Gray incident

 In late 2010, Sky Sports commentator Andy Gray and presenter Richard Keys were caught in a furore, when derogatory comments they made about female referees prior to a match were caught by a hot mic.
 Shortly after, footage emerged of more incidents of Gray engaged in sexist behaviour, this time an inappropriate comment directed at Jackson, and consequently his contract was terminated by Sky.